When Jaye and I were first dating, we were both working at a nightclub in Cape Town. I was a bartender and he was the manager.

 By the time we went vegan, we had also left nightclub work behind and were all about getting to bed at 11 like ‘normal’ people.

-But nonetheless breakfast food brings back fond memories, and though I didn’t exactly miss omelettes after going vegan, I was still pretty thrilled to sample some vegan omelettes on a recent trip to Cape Town.
+But nonetheless breakfast food brings back fond memories, and though I didn’t exactly miss omelettes after going vegan, I was still pretty thrilled to sample some vegan omelettes in a restaurant in Cape Town.

-Though I haven’t actually tried to make one with tofu, just from sampling some vegan omelettes in Cape Town I decided that I preferred the ones made with chickpea flour.
+Though I haven’t actually tried to make one with tofu, just from sampling vegan omelettes in restaurants I decided that I preferred the ones made with chickpea flour.
 So that’s what I went for with this recipe.